radio3-network/.github/profile/README.md

 This omnipresence of communications in our houses might give the impression that we can always take them for granted.
 The balance required for accessing communications is delicated and will be disrupted by lack of grid energy or by natural phenomenons as earthquakes, fires and similar.
 Can be disrupted to the communities who value privacy inside their communications, can be restricted to those running away from wars or protesting.
 Or more simply, can become out of reach for those without the economical means or too distant for commercial infrastruture to build it there.

-For all these use case scenarios and others we are yet to observe: communities around the planet need equipment and know-how to communicate between themselves and to share knowledge with other communities.
+For all these use case scenarios and others we are yet to observe: communities around the planet need equipment or know-how to communicate between themselves and to share knowledge with other communities.
 We are here to help achieve that.